ewdlop/BillionDollarIdeas/README.md

 What do you think?
 Ready to turn this into reality?

-## American: it is a Chinese Idea.
+## American: It is a Chinese Idea.

+How much money did I burn?